uw-comphys/shapelets/README.md

 ## Getting Started

+If you have Python 3.10+ installed on your machine, you can install the shapelets package from pip: `pip install shapelets`

-Users are directed to the shapelets [official website](https://uw-comphys.github.io/shapelets/shapelets.html) for all documentation, including installation instructions, detailed examples, and more.
+Users are directed to the shapelets [official website](https://uw-comphys.github.io/shapelets/shapelets.html) for all relevant information, including installation instructions (including Python itself), detailed examples, and more.

 If you plan to use the shapelets package for your own work, please cite appropriately using the [citation](#citation) below or the "Cite this repository" dropdown on the right sidebar.

 ## Issues